 What You’re Expected to Do.
 Expectations vary.
 What you’re expected to do is typically defined by your manager, though there are of course also expectations set by teammates, subordinates, and probably yourself as well.
 My definition of a good manager is someone who sets incrementally higher levels of expectations, both for themselves and their reports, whereby this continuous escalation becomes a treadmill for growth.
 Done right, slightly outsized expectations eventually transform into competencies.

 What You Tell Others You Do.
 Put succinctly, this is your job title and description.
-It is, in theory, a designation which gets bestowed from a solid foundation of capabilities and heightened expectations, but a title’s visibility and prestige has corrupted it be a tool for recruitment and retention as well.
+It is, in theory, a designation that gets bestowed from a solid foundation of capabilities and heightened expectations, but a title’s visibility and prestige have corrupted it to be a tool for recruitment and retention as well.
 Since folks can be overly incentivized to pursue titles, some have argued for their expulsion, though in practice titles are universal and jobs do not exist in a vacuum1.